coderamen666/srd-v3.5-md/spells/spells-m-o.md

 The double appears within range but thereafter moves as you direct it (which requires concentration beginning on the first round after the casting).
-You can make the figment appear superimposed perfectly over your own body so that observers don't notice an image appearing and you turning invisible.
+You can make the figment appear superimposed perfectly over your own body so that observers don’t notice an image appearing and you turning invisible.
 You and the figment can then move in different directions.
 The double moves at your speed and can talk and gesture as if it were real, but it cannot attack or cast spells, though it can